drunarayan/chandru-ghpages-skills/index.md

 ---
-title: Welcome to my blog
+title: Chandru's ghpages blog
 ---

+# This is the head of my blog